WallStreetMojo

 • B is the Account balance held as of the last reported date.

-• F is the factor to be used per life expectancy factor as defined by the authority.
+• F is the factor to be used per the authority's life expectancy factor.

-Required Minimum Distributions are used to calculate the amount for many types of retirement plans wherein the person reaches the defined age and shall become eligible to withdraw a minimum amount that would be based upon the factor which is again dependent upon the age, and that factor is also called as life expectancy.
+Required Minimum Distributions are used to calculate the amount for many retirement plans wherein the person reaches the defined age and shall become eligible to withdraw a minimum amount based upon the factor dependent upon the age.
+That factor is also called life expectancy.

 Here, we shall discuss the calculation in terms of IRS forms.
 Below is the life expectancy factor that we shall use in our examples.